Not everyone is convinced by the need for strong human rights legislation

 All we need to do now is repeat this human rights advert hundreds of times like the big companies do, and let us see the growth of a brand that the public embrace, trust and live by.

 Tom McNeil is the director of the Labour Campaign for Human Rights’ ECHR/HRA CampaignLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.